guptasamz/CS_6376_Hybrid_Embedded_Sys/README.md

 # CS_6376_Hybrid_Embedded_Sys
-This repo consists of the code for Final Project of Hybrid and Embedded Systems
+This repo consists of the code and all other required data for Final Project of Hybrid and Embedded Systems